 1. The outbreak of the Coronavirus (Covid-19) has caused major disruptions to the global maritime industry.
 This notification seeks to inform relevant parties of the working arrangements of the Marine Department (“MD”) and to provide guidelines to address some of the concerns caused by Covid-19 pandemic.

 2. The Shipping Registry maintains normal services.
 To tie in with the response level under the "Preparedness and Response Plan for Novel Infectious Disease of Public Health Significance" in Hong Kong being raised to Emergency Response Level and to avoid people from gathering, advance appointment is preferable.

 3. Enquiries and appointment can be sent via email, fax or by telephone.

-4. For crew members with sea service period beyond their original Seafarers’ Employment Agreement, MD issued a circular letter dated 7 February 2020 “Extension of Crew Agreement Service Period for Seafarers Working On Board HK Ships in response to the Outbreak of Novel Coronavirus”.
+4. For crew members with sea service period beyond their original Seafarers’ Employment Agreement, MD issued a circular letter “Extension of Crew Agreement Service Period in response to the Novel Coronavirus (COVID-19) Pandemic".
 No exemption or dispensation is required.
-Please refer to the following circular letter for details: here
+Please refer to the following circular letter for details: Circular Letter (PDF),

 5. The services of Mercantile Marine Office continue by appointment via email, fax or by telephone.

 6. MD maintains normal services for the application of Hong Kong Licences, Certificate of Proficiencies and Endorsements.

 7. For seafarers with sea service period beyond expiry date of Certificate of Competency (CoC) or Consolidated Receipt of Application (CRA), please refer to the following arrangements: